aymengan/ADA2017/project/README.md

 # Abstract

-Our prject consists of analyzing the scene of computer science publications, its main journals and influential authors.
-The dataset that will be used is the [citation network dataset](https://aminer.org/citation), which contains citation data that is extracted from DBLP and ACM.
-We especially target the [DBLP-Citation-network V10](https://aminer.org/citation) that include 3,079,007 papers and 25,166,994 citation relationships until October 2017 in a JSON-format.
+Our prject consists of analyzing the scene of computer science publications and the different interactions within its main communities.
+The dataset that will be used is the [citation network dataset](https://aminer.org/citation), which contains citation data that is extracted from DBLP(the Digital Bibliography & Library Project).
+We especially target the [DBLP-Citation-network V10](https://aminer.org/citation) that include 3,079,007 papers and 25,166,994 citation relationships of papers that were published until October 2017 in a JSON-format.

-Through this work, we aim to highlight the major actors of the scientific publications scene over time and show the different social interactions within the network.
-Moreover, we want to inspect the tendency of co-authoring again with previous collaborators in order to learn more about the collaboration behavior of researchers such as the capacity of an author to collaborate with other colleagues that are new to the research field.
+Through this work, we aim to detect the major communities in the scientific publications scene and predict the next collaborations that may happen between the authors in the future.
+Moreover, we want to uncover the major influencers of the scene by computing some centrality measures such as betweenness-centrality and by applying algorithms like Page-Rank or HITS.
+Since the dataset does not provide any information about the content of a paper except its abstract and title, we want to use some text mining techniques to extract the key words of each paper and then apply clustering algorithms to cluster the authors based on these.
+An important question to pose here, is whether the obtained clusters match the existing communities in the network.
+Depending on the graph topology, a more far-reaching challenge that can be tackled, is the ability to classify newcomers by position(Professor, Post-doc, PhD) through the knowledge that we can get on the actual positions of the authors in the network.
+However this requires an extension of the initial dataset with additional informations such as the actual position or affliation of a certain author.

-What motivates us the most is the opportunity that we have to get deep insights on the publications in the computer science field and to see if clichés like needed connections to co-author with well-recognized researchers still hold in the course of the project.
+What motivates us the most is the opportunity that we have to get deep insights on the publications in the computer science field and to  discover the present communities in order to unreveal potential concealed patterns.
+Given the interesting results that we can get, our project might ba a good attraction for the visitors of the Applied Machine Learning Days.

 # Research questions

-* What are the most cited authors ?
-* Which journal has the most papers ?
-* In how many journals do authors publish averagely?
-* Determine the number of collaborations between two authors ?
+* Can a collaboration take place between two specific authors?
-* What is the author affiliation(university)?
+* What are the communities of the DBLP network?
+* Is a certain author a professor?
-* How does the network of publications look like ?
+* What are the key words of a certain paper?
-* Is the network marked by the presence of hubs or cliques ?
+* What are the clusters of the network based on the key words?
+* What is the position of a new author in the network?

 # Dataset